Training page banner image

 • The Steering Committee will select a team of two readers depending on topic and availability; normally, one of these readers will be the Archaia postdoc.
 Students may suggest possible advising team members, which should normally be from two departments.
 Students may propose an advisor outside of the Archaia SC.

-• The student will submit the project to their advising team.
+• The student will submit the completed project to the Archaia PostDoc, Co-Chairs, and Keith Mazzadra.

-• The student will receive written feedback from their advising team.
+• The student will receive written feedback from their advising and assessment team and, if the project is deemed thoroughly

 The Core Seminar